It’s Tuesday night. July 23. 7:30 p.m.

 “[The first band I was in] was picking up steam, and then we just kind of dropped off,” Tillman said.
 “After that I met Hunter.
 We became really good friends.
 And then we were like, ‘Aye, let’s start a band.’
 So we did.”

 The project expanded last year, when sophomore Sean McFalls contacted Caballero and secured his spot as a guitarist.
 A few months later, senior Alec Behun joined as a rhythm guitarist.
-In October, Anzio, Hunter’s older brother, was recruited to play drums.
-With these roles filled, Tillman was left to do vocals and Hunter to play bass guitar.
+In October, Anzio Caballero, Hunter’s older brother, was recruited to play drums.
+With these roles filled, Tillman was left to do vocals and Caballero to play bass guitar.

 Today, these talents are exercised every Friday evening, when they rehearse and songwrite.
 Their music-creation process is layered, allowing for input from each member.

 “Sean will come up with a guitar riff, and we’ll just build off of it and add drums,” Tillman said.
 “The last thing we usually add is vocals and lyrics.”

 End Means released their first music for streaming—A four-track EP titled “Summer Hate Tapes”—on July 26 of this year on Bandcamp.

 Described as heavy and violent, their sound is inspired by artists ranging from Knocked Loose to Xibalba.